Smoky Vegan Black Bean Soup Recipe

 • Rinse and soak your black beans for six hours.
 Drain.

 • Preheat your large heavy bottom cast iron pot over medium low heat.
 Add the onion, carrots, celery and red pepper flakes and sautee in a drizzle of olive oil until softened and the veggies start to get a little color around the edges.
 (Use a splash of water instead of oil for WFPB + Plantricious compliance).
+Stir in the smoked paprika, onion and garlic powder, give everything a good stir.

-• Add the soaked beans to the pot together with the water and bay and bring to a simmer.
-Stir in the smoked paprika, onion and garlic powder.
-Cover with a tight lid and cook on low heat for about one hour.
-Make sure the pot is at a constant simmer.
-Stir a couple of times during cooking to make sure nothing sticks and check your brans at the 45 minute mark.
+• Add the soaked beans to the pot together with the water and bay (+ Kombu if using) and bring to a simmer.
+Add liquid smoke if using.
+Cover with a tight lid and cook on medium heat for about one hour - make sure the pot is at a constant bubble.
+Stir a few times during cooking to make sure nothing sticks and check your beans at the 45 minute mark.

 • Once the texture of the beans is perfectly soft and creamy but the beans still hold their shape add the nutritional yeast.
 Season to taste with the smoked applewood sea salt at this point and extra red pepper flakes for heat.